Compound Dai (CDAI) Hits Self Reported Market Capitalization of $580.20 Million

-Compound Dai (CDAI) traded flat against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on June 13th.
-Compound Dai has a market capitalization of $580.20 million and approximately $163.94 worth of Compound Dai was traded on exchanges in the last 24 hours.
-One Compound Dai token can currently be purchased for approximately $0.0230 or 0.00000034 BTC on exchanges.
-During the last week, Compound Dai has traded up 0.1% against the US dollar.
+Compound Dai (CDAI) traded flat against the U.S. dollar during the twenty-four hour period ending at 10:00 AM ET on June 15th.
+One Compound Dai token can now be purchased for about $0.0230 or 0.00000034 BTC on popular exchanges.
+Over the last seven days, Compound Dai has traded 0% lower against the U.S. dollar.
+Compound Dai has a market cap of $580.20 million and $163.94 worth of Compound Dai was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.